 How many credits can I earn?

 Undergraduate students are eligible for 1-6 credit internships.
 Graduate students are limited to 2-3 credits.
 Most people take 3-credits.
-Note that internships count as electives, and do not fulfill upper-level course requirements.

 How many hours do I need to work?